YuliaAsIs/Current-and-Future-Technological-Trends/collecting-job-data.md

 ---

 ### 3. Parsed Job Data by Location
-Wrote a function to extract the number of job postings by location.
+I wrote a function to extract the number of job postings by location.

 ```python
 def get_number_of_jobs_L(location):